MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/fluent-modern-theming.md

 ---
-title: "Modern Theming (Preview) | Microsoft Docs"
+title: "Style components with modern theming (preview) | Microsoft Docs"
-description: Modern Theming enables your control to get theme styling based on the current theme of the app."
+description: You can style your components based on the modern theme used in the app."
 keywords: "Component Framework, code components, Power Apps controls" ms.author: hemantg
 author: HemantGaur